Your frequently asked questions on results day, Clearing and Adjustment answered, and advice on what to do if things don’t turn out as you’d hoped.

 If the institution wants to accept you, they'll update your UCAS Track with a new choice and send you a confirmation later.
 Remember to only verbally accept one offer.

 We strongly recommend during this stressful and busy time that you don't make hasty decisions to adjust or upgrade.
 Think carefully before you register for Adjustment, as higher entry requirements don’t always equal more enjoyment.

 How long does Adjustment last?

-Eligible students have to register for Adjustment and will have a maximum of five calendar days to register and secure an alternative course.
+Eligible students have to register for Adjustment and will have a maximum of five calendar days to register and secure another course.
 However, University of Cambridge offers a very small window of opportunity with their lines open for just five hours on results day, so if you think you may get better grades than predicted check the Adjustment window for your preferred university before results day.

 By going through Adjustment, do you forfeit your place at your CF choice university?